leetffany/GameCafeMySql/README.md

 Achieved highest score (395/400) among all teams 👍🏼

 # Link
-deployed in http://157.245.231.158/ using Digital Ocean website currently not available
+Deployed in http://157.245.231.158/ using Digital Ocean.
+Website currently not available.

 # Error Handling
 Learned how to handle a lot of little bobby issues.
 Update, Insert, are all different syntaxes.
 MySql 5.7/8.0 and Nodejs authentication error when deploying.
 Data types matter.
 Using phpmyadmin was helpful rather than using command line alone.